argonne-lcf/AR2023/_performancehighlights/nwchemex.md

 # Performance Results

-The NWChem simulations were carried out in 2023 for both single-GPU performance evaluations and demonstration runs involving as many as 2000 nodes.
+The NWChem simulations were carried out in 2023 for both single-GPU performance evaluations and large-scale demonstration runs involving up to 2000 nodes.
 Canonical coupled cluster singles and doubles (CCSD) methods for molecular description showed significantly faster performance on Aurora than was achieved using previous-generation systems, as did the domain-based local pair natural orbital coupled-cluster method with single-, double- and perturbative triple excitations (DLPNO-CCSD).